Japanese eel: Threats

-In the case of the Japanese eel's spawning is likely affected by the north-south shifts of a salinity front created by an area of low-salinity waters resulting from tropical rainfall.
+In the case of the Japanese eel's spawning is likely affected by the north–south shifts of a salinity front created by an area of low-salinity waters resulting from tropical rainfall.
 The front is thought to be detected by the adult spawning eels and to affect the latitudes at which they spawn.
 A northward shift in the front that occurred over the past 30 years appears to have occurred, which could cause more larvae to be retained in eddies offshore in the region east of Taiwan, and southward shifts in the salinity front have been observed in recent years that could increase southward transport into the Mindanao Current that flows into the Celebes Sea.
 These types of unfavorable larval transport are thought to reduce the recruitment success of the Japanese eels that reach river mouths as glass eels.The decline of the population of the Japanese eel is also directly related to the strong connection that the eel's life cycle has with the temperature of the water.
 This species relies on this environmental signal to know when to migrate in and out of their fresh water habitat; thus, the change in water temperature is directly proportional to the decline in population size.
-These rising water temperatures to Ocean Acidification and the thinning of the ozone layer.
+These rising water temperatures to ocean acidification and the thinning of the ozone layer.
 These eels are having a more challenging time knowing when to migrate.
-When migrating into their freshwater habitats, they prefer 8 to 10 degrees celsius, a temperature usually reached in the autumn months but is getting later and later.
+When migrating into their freshwater habitats, they prefer 8 to 10 degrees Celsius, a temperature usually reached in the autumn months but is getting later and later.

 Another factor that is effecting the Japanese eels is habitats loss.
 The coast is becoming a more preferred location for humans to live as the climate and pollution continues to worsen taking away from the habitat of these eels.
 On average from 1970s–2010s, 76.8% of the Japanese eels habitat is lost to human development.

 Status

 The Japanese Eel is considered an endangered species by IUCN.
-The last time that this species was assessed in November of 2018 and according to that assessment the population size is still decreasing.
+The last time that this species was assessed in November 2018 and according to that assessment the population size is still decreasing.